ufs-community/ufs-srweather-app/docs/UsersGuide/source/Docker.rst

          -DCMAKE_PREFIX_PATH=/usr/local ..
 2>&1 | tee log.cmake
        make "-j$nprocs" VERBOSE=1 2>&1 | tee log.make

-8. If the code compiled, run the model based on the instructions in section 4.
+8. If the code compiled, run the model based on the instructions in :ref:`DockerSection4`.